Daniel Kerr: Assaults

+Drugs

 In 2004, Kerr was charged with forging a prescription.
 He was given the blank prescription by a person at a party and went to a 24-hour chemist to buy 50 valium tablets.
 The court fined him a total of $400 and made a spent conviction order.
 He was also fined $5,000 by the club and was required to complete community service throughout the football season.

 In mid-2005, Kerr and teammate Michael Gardiner were observed behaving erratically in a nightclub by members of an opposition team following a match.
 They believed the two had taken illicit drugs while in the toilets.

-In January 2007, Kerr and his father were charged with assault following a party in Perth.
-Kerr is understood to have been at a farewell party for his sister's friend in Attadale before trouble erupted shortly after midnight.
-Reports suggested that Kerr's sister complained about being touched inappropriately by another partygoer and a fight erupted soon after on the street.
-An 18-year-old man suffered a broken nose and broken tooth.
-Kerr was charged with two counts of assault occasioning bodily harm.
-He pleaded guilty to assault occasioning bodily harm and was fined $2000 over the attack.
-His father was also fined after being found guilty of assault.